 Here, you have a drill-down view of activity conforming to the pattern you selected.
 There are a few noteworthy pieces of data from the list shown here:

 - There's a large number of IP addresses -- almost a thousand in 24 hours.

-- There's a comparatively small number of ISPs behind those IPs, and the ISPs are widely distributed, geographically.
+- There's a comparatively small number of autonomous system (AS) organizations behind those IPs, and the AS organizations are widely distributed, geographically.

 - The bot traffic count is pretty consistent at around 250 - 260 each across IPs.
 This is represented also by the % of bot traffic measurement.